eclipse-xpanse/xpanse-iam/zitadel/terraform/README.md

 1. Install/Setup Zitadel instance
 2. Terraform provider version 1.5.2 and above
 3. Credential file local-token.json (located in the same directory as main.tf)
-   * Log in to the Zitadel management interface and navigate to Users, Click on Service Users to create an user and download the JWT key for the same.
+   * Operation reference the chapter 'Add Service User and Get Credential File' in [zitadel/README.md](../README.md#Add Service User and Get Credential File)

 ## Run Scripts

-* Connection to remote (testbed) Zitadel instance usage configuration file: testbed.tfvars
+* Connection to remote (testbed) Zitadel instance usage configuration file: testbed.tfvars.
-* Connection to local Zitadel instance using configuration file: local.tfvars
+* Connection to local Zitadel instance using configuration file: local.tfvars.
 * There are two token types for authorization with a default value of 'OpaqueToken' and another value of 'JWT'.
 Better performance with type 'JWT', safer with type 'OpaqueToken'.
-Update the default value of the variable `auth_token_type` in file [variables.tf](./variables.tf) with 'JWT' to improve performance of authorization.
+  * Update the default value of the variable `auth_token_type` in file [variables.tf](./variables.tf) with 'JWT' to improve performance of authorization.
+* Config SMTP to enable function 'User Registration'.
+   * Operation reference the chapter 'Config SMTP to Enable User Registration' in [zitadel/README.md](../README.md#Add Admin User for Xpanse).

 Example of connecting to a remote Zitadel instance
 ```shell